damianpereira86/api-framework-ts-mocha/README.md

 ### Prettier

 Prettier is configured to run with eslint and to format the code on each save.
-In case you want run it separately use the folowing scripts:
+In case you want to run it separately use the following scripts:

 - Check for issues: